karmaniverous/stan/.stan/system/stan.system.md

 - Renames: prefer delete+add (two hunks) unless a simple `diff --git` rename applies cleanly.
 - Binary: do not include binary patches.
 - One-file-per-patch in replies: do not combine changes for multiple files into a single unified diff block.
 Emit separate Patch blocks per file as required by Response Format.
+  - This applies to Diff Patches.
+File Ops are exempt and may include multiple operations across files.

 # Hunk hygiene (jsdiff‑compatible; REQUIRED)

 - Every hunk body line MUST begin with one of:
   - a single space “ ” for unchanged context,
   - “+” for additions, or
   - “-” for deletions.
 Never place raw code/text lines (e.g., “ ),”) inside a hunk without a leading marker.
 - Hunk headers and counts:
   - Use a valid header `@@ -<oldStart>,<oldLines> <newStart>,<newLines> @@`.
-  - The body MUST contain exactly the number of lines implied by the header:
-    • oldLines = count of “ ” + “-” lines,
-    • newLines = count of “ ” + “+” lines.
+  - The body MUST contain exactly the number of lines implied by the header: • oldLines = count of “ ” + “-” lines, • newLines = count of “ ” + “+” lines.
   - Do not start a new `@@` header until the previous hunk body is complete.
 - File grouping:
   - For each changed file, include one or more hunks under a single “diff --git … / --- … / +++ …” group.